trafiklab/trafiklab.se/content/api/trafiklab-apis/sl/transport.md

 ### API Key Levels

 This API does not require the use of an API key.
-You should however not make excessive requests (more than 12 requests per minute), to ensure the availability and performance of the API for everyone.
+You should however not make excessive requests, to ensure the availability and performance of the API for everyone.
+If you need large amounts of data, for example all departures from all stops, [GTFS Regional](../gtfs-regional/_index.md) might be better suited for your application.

 ## Format